 - Fine lines and precise work are no problem with this device

-Our conclusion: The Harder & Steenbeck Ultra Two in One delivers what it promises.
+Our conclusion: The Harder & Steenbeck Ultra Two in One delivers on its promises.
 Although in individual cases there may be paint backflow and thus nozzle blockage, this is rarely the case.
-In general, this model is the perfect airbrush gun for the beginner, but also for advanced users.
+In general, this model is the perfect airbrush gun not only for the beginner, but also for advanced users.

-Our airbrush gun recommendation number two and our absolute price-performance tip at the same time is the Badger Air-Brush 105.
-It is a set consisting of an airbrush gun, a nozzle wrench, various nozzles and nozzle needles as well as a fast joint and other individual parts.
-This means that the set contains everything you need to start airbrushing – the only thing missing is the compressor.
+Our airbrush gun recommendation number two and our absolute price-performance suggestion is the Badger Air-Brush 105.
+It comes in a set consisting of an airbrush gun, a nozzle wrench, various nozzles and nozzle needles, as well as a fast joint and other individual parts.
+This means that the set contains everything you need to start airbrushing – the only thing missing is the airbrush compressor.

 - Dual action gravity feed airbrush; set includes an extra tip and instruction manual.